tardate/LittleArduinoProjects/README.md

-# 383 Little Electronics and Arduino Projects
+# 384 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LM723/LowVoltageRegulator](./Electronics101/LM723/LowVoltageRegulator) - playing with the basic low voltage output circuit for the LM723 voltage regulator.
+> Latest addition:sparkles: [LM723/HighVoltageRegulator](./Electronics101/LM723/HighVoltageRegulator) - playing with the basic high voltage output circuit for the LM723 voltage regulator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),